RedisLabs/redislabs-docs/content/rs/administering/access-control/password-rotation.md

 - The new password does not already exist as a password for the user
 - If [password complexity]({{< relref "/rs/administering/access-control/#setting-up-local-password-complexity" >}}) is required, the new password meets the complexity requirements

-## Rotating the password of an RS user account
+## Rotating the password of an useraccount

-To rotate the password of an RS user account:
+To rotate the password of an useraccount:

-1. Add an additional password to an RS user account with this POST command:
+1. Add an additional password to an useraccount with this POST command:

     ```sh
     curl -k -v -H "content-type: application/json" -u "<administrator_user>:<password>"